Custom questions can be used to request more specific information from your candidates.

 - Common questions

-There are five custom question types available to you:
+There are four custom question types available to you:

-Below you can find summaries of the different question types, when to use them, the time limit options for how long your candidate has to answer, and examples of use.
+Below you can find summaries of the different question types, when to use them, the time limit options for how long your candidate has to answer, how to use and how to create them.

 Multiple-choice